 - Make sure that the AMP version of the email is correct prior to sending the email by testing it in Gmail

 - Send the email directly instead of forwarding it.
 Gmail removes AMP MIME parts when forwarding an email.

-Your participation as a sender of dynamic email is subject to compliance with the Gmail Bulk Sender Guidelines, which are subject to change without notice.
+Your participation as a sender of dynamic email is subject to compliance with the Prevent mail to Gmail users from being blocked or sent to spam guidelines, which are subject to change without notice.
 You are responsible for ensuring compliance with the current guidelines.
 Your participation may be revoked at any time if abuse or policy violations are discovered, or at Google’s discretion.
 We may request additional information during the registration process or after registration is complete to verify your compliance.